Thursday, August 13, 2009

 Granted, they know how to make themselves miserable just like the rest of us.
 I realized on a Miami-DC plane, though, that all the gringos were mired in a cloud of their own late-winter anguish and didn’t want anyone to bother them while sitting in it (hence the blackberry/Economist/headphones combo).

-Venezuelans are much more sociable—on planes, on buses, in lines, on street corners, in tow-trucks (during Carnaval, for example, Giulio was able to get to the heart of our truck driver’s recent near death experience within 15 minutes of his ass touching the sweaty truck seat).
+Venezuelans are much more sociable—on planes, on buses, in lines, on street corners, in tow-trucks (during Carnaval, for example, Giulio got to the heart of our truck driver’s recent near death experience within 15 minutes of meeting said gentleman).

-Sometimes I think they have an unlimited capacity for social interaction, which probably has a lot to do with the fact they live with their families until marriage.
+Sometimes I think they have an unlimited capacity for social interaction, which probably has to do with the fact that they live with their families until marriage.
 Alone time doesn’t seem to be quite as valued.

 I’ve finally adjusted to most of the Venezuelan value system and the only problem is that I now severely judge others in a way I never thought possible: beau-tay.